forestgrape/coronavirus/2_biological/virion_viability.md

 4. Large molecules oscillate more at higher temperatures.
 This increases the chances for decay of large molecules which drive the [self decay](#self-decay) of virions.

-### Internal State
+### Virion Properties
-Besides external factors also the internal state of a virion influences its probability to decay.
+Besides external factors also the internal properties of a virion influence its probability to decay.

-> ##### The Internal State
+> ##### Virion Property
-> The *internal state* denotes the physical and chemical characterization of a virion.
+> A *virion property denotes a physical and chemical characterization of a virion.

-The internal state has constant and variable characteristics:
+The virion properties can be constant or vary both for strains or throughout lifetime:
 * #### Constant for a Strain
   Mostly constant for virions belonging to a strain and throughout the lifespan: Virus produced [Building Blocks](#virion-building-blocks) (RNA genome, the structure of the proteins).
 However RNA viruses mutate fast, just a few generations can be enough to adapt e.g. to heat ([Laude](#summary-laude)).
 * #### Constant throughout Lifetime